l3wk3m/studiobooker/README.md

 ### Imagery

-All the images are chosen to
+All the images are chosen to be cartoonish, artful and appealing

 ### Wireframes